 Upon arrival at Calverton, we learned that we would not immediately be flying to Iran.
 We needed to test fly the aircraft, to make sure they were in absolutely perfect condition.
 So we did test fly them, followed by sight-seeing over Martha's Vineyard, followed by a "couple of turns" (as fighter pilots are wont to do) and then RTB'd (returned to base) for an expensive dinner in town.
 La Dolce Vita

 Few pilots in their careers ever have the opportunity to fly an airplane that "smells" exactly as a new car, and still has cellophane covering the cushions of the ejection seat.
 Well, I had that amazing experience.
 Although my F-14 was "factory fresh", it had an Iranian specified camouflage paint scheme.
 And while it did have U.S. military markings, as I found out later, those markings would be ingeniously and quickly changed upon arrival in Iran.
+The U.S. paint easily disappeared when a certain solution was applied, thus exposing the Iranian Air Force markings underneath.

 August in the Hamptons